-You can get more information on all programmes taught in English from the Studyinfo.fi portal.
-If you need detailed information on the eligibility requirements and the admissions process, get in touch with the admission services of the institution offering the programme you are interested in.
+If you need detailed information on the eligibility requirements and the admissions process, get in touch with the admission services of the university/UAS offering the programme you are interested in.

-While international students are eligible to study in Finnish or Swedish, you need to be fluent in these languages when applying.
+If you are interested in studying in Finnish or Swedish, you need to be fluent in these languages already when applying for admission.
 If you already know Finnish or Swedish, this might be an option for you.
-Contact the institution of your choice for further advice.
+Contact the university/UAS of your choice for further advice.

 To apply for a bachelor’s degree programme, you need an upper secondary school certificate or equivalent.